Guidelines and tips for selecting the right size and style of bedroom area rug whether you have a queen or king bed.

 A couple weeks ago, I opened up the Satori Facebook page for another round of reader questions.
 I’m always curious to see what decorating dilemmas are on your mind.
 As in the past, I won’t be able to answer all of the questions today, but will try my best to get to as many of them as possible in upcoming blog posts.

-Today, I’m focusing on the bedroom area rug.
+Today I’m focusing on bedroom area rug selection and placement.

 Bedroom Area Rug: Small or Large?